How to move from director to partner at a Big 4 firm (EY, Deloitte, KPMG and PwC)

 Then after the 90 days are up, you pick a new ONE BIG FOCUS.

-We have a great course in our subscriber-only site Progress to Partner called “How to Truly Commit to Moving your Career Forward”.
-It’s a game-changer and will get you focussed and help you to create the time and space to work a little on your career plan every.single.week.
+You’ll love this great course in Progress to Partner called “How to Truly Commit to Moving your Career Forward”.
+You will create the time and space to work a little on your career plan every.single.week.

 Read: